 On this page: Before you accept | Reviewer role and responsibilities | Timeliness | Competing interests | The benefits of reviewing

 Before you accept

-The following questions should help you decide whether to accept an invitation to review for a Nature Research journal:
+The following questions should help you decide whether to accept an invitation to review for a Nature Reviews journal:

 - Do you understand the role and responsibilities of a reviewer?

-- Are you technically qualified to review (aspects of) the article?
+- Does your scientific expertise qualify you to review (aspects of) the article?